llpeterson/data/presentation.md

 ## Taxonomy

-Although argument marshalling is not rocket science is involved—it is a small matter of bit twiddling—there are a surprising number of design choices that you must address.
+Although argument marshalling is not rocket science—it is a small matter of bit twiddling—there are a surprising number of design choices that you must address.
 We begin by giving a simple taxonomy for argument marshalling systems.
 The following is by no